Netec-edX/github-training/README.md

 * join the "Netec edX" Github organization
 * edit and publish the sample web site in a team organizational structure

+### Your Team Assignment
+You are part of the graphic design team for the Hipster School online acadamy.
+You and your team members have created a stylish and very hip landing page for your online acadamy and have submitted the site to the digital division's director for approval.
+Unfortunately the director rejected two items on your landing page:
+* She hates the text color of the site's title
+* She doesn't believe that an image of Justin Beiber accurately portrays the identity of a modern hipster and so she has requested that you choose an alternate image for the "How to be Unique" course.
+You will work in a team environment to make these changes to the site, and then re-submit your completed changes; all using Github.
+The two changes are to be made as follows:
+1. Edit the site's [main CSS style sheet](https://github.com/Netec-edX/github-training/blob/master/css/styles.css) on row 6.
+2. Change the image URL for the course "How to be Unique" by editing row 58 of [index.html](https://github.com/Netec-edX/github-training/blob/master/index.html)

 ### Resources
 * [Web site for this course](https://netec-edx.github.io/github-training/ "Awesome Site!")
 * [How To Install Git on your computer](https://www.atlassian.com/git/tutorials/install-git)